holoviz/panel/doc/tutorials/index.md

 # Tutorials

-These tutorials are for those who have decided they would like to learn Panel.
-For those that have not decided yet, we recommend doing the [Getting Started Guide](../getting_started/index.md) instead.
+Welcome to our tutorials designed for those eager to dive into the world of Panel!
+If you're still undecided, we suggest starting with the [Getting Started Guide](../getting_started/index.md) to get a taste of what Panel has to offer.

 :::{note}

-To make our tutorials engaging and meaningful, we will be exploring data and developing data apps in the domain of wind turbines.
-Our instructor is very, very passionate about wind turbines.
-We hope you will have a laugh and play along.
+Get ready for an exciting journey into the realm of wind turbines!
+Our instructor's enthusiasm for wind turbines knows no bounds, so get ready to have some fun while learning.

-We believe the skills you will be getting are easily transferable to any domain, including yours.
+We firmly believe that the skills you'll acquire are not only valuable but also easily applicable across various domains, including yours.
 :::

-In this series of tutorials, we'll embark on a journey to explore the world of wind turbine data and build some really cool wind turbine data apps using Panel by HoloViz.
+Throughout this series, we'll delve into wind turbine data and craft some impressive wind turbine data apps using Panel by HoloViz.

-Whether you're a newcomer or an experienced developer, our goal is to take you from zero to a data app hero.
+Whether you're a beginner or a seasoned developer, our aim is to guide you *from zero to a data app hero*.

-Please put on your safety helmet before entering the world of wind turbine data apps.
+Before we begin, remember to put on your safety helmet – we're about to venture into the world of wind turbine data apps!

 ## Select Tutorials

-Select a set of tutorials corresponding to your profile.
+Choose the tutorials that best match your skill level.

 ::::{grid} 1 2 2 3
 :gutter: 1 1 1 2